The strange disappearance of Daming Xu from the Three Sisters Wilderness

 Jake dutton disappearance French Pete trail

-5 years later, Jake Dutton, also disappeared from the same area whilst on a solo hike.
-Definitely no hiking on your own in this particular area.
+Five years later, Jake Dutton, also disappeared from the same area whilst on a solo hike and his remains were discovered some years later.
+Hiking on your own in this particular area is not recommended.
 Read The puzzling disappearance and death of Jake Dutton from the Three Sisters Wilderness

 StrangeOutdoors Exclusive Members Only Area